 Investors are required by a market order to buy at the current Ask price and sell at the current bid price.
 In contrast, limit orders allow investors and traders to buy at the bid price and sell at the ask price.

-The below image quotes the bid and Ask prices for a stock Reliance Industries where the total bid quantity is 698,780 and total sell quantity is 26,49,459.
-These are the top five bid and Ask Prices
+The below image quotes the Bid and Ask prices for a stock Reliance Industries where the total bid quantity is 698,780 and total sell quantity is 26,49,459.

-Here we provide you with the top 6 difference between Bid vs Ask Price of Stock
+Let’s see the top difference between Bid vs Ask Price.